mansoorbarri/website/content/articles/ltt-hacked.md

 image: "/images/articles/llt-hacked/main.png"
 type: "post"
 showtableOfContents: true
-description: "LinusTechTips hacked: Learn about the recent breach and how to protect yourself.
+description: "LinusTechTips hacked: Learn about the recent breach and how to protect yourself from similar attacks.
 Read our article."
 ---

 ## Context